-- 8.2.1 All bingo, breakopen, raffle, texas hold'em poker tournament, monte carlo charity event, consolidated, supplementary, assistance fund and building account financial statements may be prepared by a professional accountant. - 8.2.2 To be an allowable use of proceeds, the financial statements must be prepared by a member in good standing of: - (a) Certified General Accountants Association of Saskatchewan; or - (b) The Institute of Chartered Accountants of Saskatchewan; or - (c) The Society of Certified Management Accountants of Saskatchewan. - 8.2.3 On an individual basis, SLGA may consider the use of Gaming Proceeds to pay a small honorarium for the maintenance of the accounting and financial reporting requirements outlined by SLGA in the Terms and Conditions.
-Approval will only be given when the Licensee can demonstrate justifiable need. - 8.2.4 The Licensee shall ensure that the payment of the above honorarium complies with Conflict of Interest requirements outlined in the Terms and Conditions.
-The Conflict of Interest requirements are as follows:

-"The Licensee shall ensure there is no conflict of interest, real or perceived, with regards to the operation of gaming activity.
-A conflict of interest is any situation in which a Licensee or any officer, director, member or gaming employee of the Licensee or any person who supplies gaming services to the Licensee, either for himself/herself or some other person(s), promotes or attempts to promote a private or personal interest which results or appears to result in the following:

-- (a) A conflict or interference with the exercise of his/her duties; or - (b) A gain or an advantage by virtue of his/her position.
+- 8.2.1.
+All bingo, breakopen, raffle, texas hold'em poker tournament, monte carlo charity event, consolidated, supplementary, assistance fund and building account financial statements may be prepared by a professional accountant. - 8.2.2.
+To be an allowable use of proceeds, the financial statements must be prepared by a member in good standing of Chartered Professional Accountants Saskatchewan. - 8.2.3.
+On an individual basis, SLGA may consider the use of Gaming Proceeds to pay a small honorarium for the maintenance of the accounting and financial reporting requirements outlined by SLGA in the Terms and Conditions.
+Approval will only be given when the Licensee can demonstrate justifiable need. - 8.2.4.
+The Licensee shall ensure that the payment of the above honorarium complies with Conflict of Interest requirements outlined in the Terms and Conditions.
+The Conflict of Interest requirements are as follows: - "The Licensee shall ensure there is no conflict of interest, real or perceived, with regards to the operation of gaming activity.
+A conflict of interest is any situation in which a Licensee or any officer, director, member or gaming employee of the Licensee or any person who supplies gaming services to the Licensee, either for himself/herself or some other person(s), promotes or attempts to promote a private or personal interest which results or appears to result in the following: - (a) A conflict or interference with the exercise of his/her duties; or - (b) A gain or an advantage by virtue of his/her position.

-8.3 Use of Proceeds - Administrative Costs
+8.3.
+Administrative Costs